Sowa language: Phonology

 The consonants of Sowa were b, d, g, k, l, m, n, ng (as in English "singer"), p, r, s, t, bilabial v, w, z, and labiovelar bw, mw and pw.
 Sowa appears to have lacked h, although this letter occasionally appears in records of Sowa as a result of un-phonetic spelling and interference from other languages.

-By comparison with related languages such as Apma and Raga, there appear to have been relatively few restrictions on the distribution of consonants.
-However, it appears that consonants occurring at the end of an utterance were modified according to Apma-like rules, with b, v and possibly w converted to p, d devoiced to t, g devoiced to k, and r dropped to produce a long vowel.
+There were fewer restrictions on the distribution of consonants than in Apma and Raga.
+However, it appears that consonants occurring at the end of an utterance were modified according to Apma-like rules, with b, v and w converted to p, d devoiced to t, g devoiced to k, and r dropped to produce a long vowel.
 Clusters of consonants within syllables were not permitted.

 Unlike in neighbouring Ske, there was no prenasalization of consonants in Sowa.

 In addition to the five standard vowels (a, e, i, o and u), Sowa appears to have had mid-high vowels é (intermediate between e and i) and ó (intermediate between o and u), like in Ske and Sa languages.